 First, sort the list of terms alphabetically.
-If it's a long list (e.g., from a search log), you'll likely encounter some duplicates; remove these.
+If it's a long list (e.g., indexing labels), you might see some duplicates; remove these.

 Then review the list for consistency of usage, punctuation, letter case, and so forth, considering some of the consistency issues discussed earlier in this chapter.
 For example, you'll remember that the label table drawn from the jetBlue web site had inconsistencies that were immediately obvious: sometimes there were periods after labels, sometimes there weren't; the usage of link labels versus the heading labels on the corresponding pages was inconsistent; and so on.
 This is a good time to resolve these inconsistencies and to establish conventions for punctuation and style.